gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/putout.md

 or as Blaise Pascal would say if he were alive today:

 > **I’m sorry I wrote you such a long program.
-I didn’t have time to write a short one**
+I didn’t have time to write a shorter one**

 But why a cocodrile ![putout](https://raw.githubusercontent.com/coderaiser/putout/50a3316178815535349308d0d5bd3188e6f07f2a/images/putout-logo.svg) as logo?